 Certain elements appear on stalls across all markets, beginning with:

-The precise content of this drink remain a mystery to me.
-I fully intended to research the issue in 2020, but Vienna closed all the booths because of COVID.
+The precise contents of this alcoholic hot beverage remain a mystery to me.
+(I fully intend to research the issue in more depth.)

 - Kinderpunsch (children’s punch): punch that contains no alcohol, which may also be described as alkoholfrei (alcohol free).